Introduction

 Amount limits

 Test tokens are designed for development purposes rather than accumulation.
-To ensure fairness, users are restricted to receiving up to 0.5 test tokens per day, as developers generally do not require large amounts for testing their DApps.
+To ensure fairness, users are restricted to receiving up to a limited amount of test tokens per day, as developers generally do not require large amounts for testing their DApps.

 The Chainstack Faucet API adopts a "top-up" approach.
-If your wallet already contains 0.5 test ETH or more, you will be ineligible to receive additional tokens.
-However, if your wallet holds less than 0.5 test ETH, the faucet will dispense the difference to top up your wallet balance.
+If your wallet already contains the maximum amount of test tokens or more, you will be ineligible to receive additional tokens.
+However, if your wallet holds less than the maximum amount, the faucet will dispense the difference to top up your wallet balance.

 Frequency limits